glaserlab/sca/README.md

-# SSA: Sparse Subspace Analysis
+# SCA: Sparse Component Analysis

-This is an in-development package for "sparse subspace analysis," a dimensionality reduction tool that aims to provide more interpretable low-D representations than PCA.
+This is an in-development package for "sparse component analysis," a dimensionality reduction tool that aims to provide more interpretable low-D representations than PCA.
+Note that we previously referred to the method as "ssa", and have not yet changed the acronym within the package.

 ## Installation and Dependencies